-A Burberry top is 20x the price of a Forever21 top.
-It will also last 20x as long.
+A Burberry top is 20x the price of a Forever 21 top.
+It will also last 20x longer.
 If you are a healthy shopper and don’t have a legitimate addiction, shopping isn’t the enemy.
 Fast fashion is.

-Now, instead of using my shopping energy to consume, consume, consume because it feels good, I apply that energy into getting the lowest price possible on the exact item I want and scouring for items I know will last.
+Now, instead of using my shopping energy to consume, consume, consume because it feels good, I apply that energy to get the lowest price possible on the exact item I want, and I scour for quality clothing I know will last.

 First, a few disclosures about the guide:

-This is primarily about putting together a wardrobe full of basics.
+This is primarily about putting together a wardrobe full of women’s basics.
 These items are meant to function both for work and casual outings.

-Since up until recently, I was in (and then out) and then in (and now out…again…) of the workforce, over the last few years I shopped with work in mind.
-Which is another reason why this post looks like it does.
+Because up until recently, I was in (and then out) and then in (and now out…again…) of the workforce, over the last few years I shopped with work in mind.
+That’s another reason this post looks like it does.

 Shopping for clothes on a budget, Tip #1 – DO NOT buy all these items of clothing in one swoop.
 (I didn’t.)